Citizens as a life-saving resource

 The system is in place in Sweden and Denmark

 Over the course of 2019, the Swedish PSAP service (SOS Alarm) alerted citizen responders to 1,230 suspected cardiac arrests within the Stockholm Region.
 In 47% of the cases, citizen responders arrived on the scene before the ambulance.
 Early intervention saves lives, and a number of victims were given better chances of survival as a result of early defibrillation.
+The number of volunteer responders in Sweden are about 140,000.

 What’s it like rescuing a life as a citizen responder?